stifell/hugo_website/content/post/lastweek4/index.md

   - Life
 ---

-## Article
+# Article

 How I spent last week:

-1. The days from Monday to Thursday were easy, as there were not many couples.
+1. The days from Monday to Thursday were easy, as there were few pairs, but there were a lot of laboratory tests on the OS, so I started doing, I didn't get lazy.

 2. On Friday, I spent the first two pairs at the computer, learning C++.
 From 15:00 to 19:20 I studied English.

-3. I didn't go to couples on Saturday.
-There were running competitions at the RUDN Stadium.
-I took 2nd place, congratulate me.
+3. I went to IT classes on Saturday, did lab tests on Arduino.
+After that, I went to a running competition between Moscow universities.

 4. On Sunday I completely rested mentally and physically.